 Prospective studies suggest that the first cause of death in patients diagnosed with NAFLD is cardiovascular disease[19,20].
-Atherosclerosis is very common in these subjects and many of them, especially before the onset of liver complications, develop in particular coronary heart disease[21].
+Atherosclerosis is very common in these subjects, and many of them, especially before the onset of liver complications, develop in particular coronary heart disease[21].
 The relationship between NAFLD and cardiovascular risk has long been investigated[15,22-24].

-According to "multiple parallel hits hypothesis", many insults, including insulin resistance, the presence of gene variants, oxidative stress and alteration of the intestinal microbiota, act simultaneously on the liver causing lipid infiltration and inflammation[18].
+According to the "multiple parallel hits hypothesis", many insults, including insulin resistance, the presence of gene variants, oxidative stress, and alteration of the intestinal microbiota, act simultaneously on the liver causing lipid infiltration and inflammation[18].
 It remains to be clarified whether it is the metabolic syndrome that promotes steatosis through insulin resistance, or whether it is NAFLD that induces hyperinsulinemia through a defective mechanism of insulin degradation.
 The current opinion suggests a bidirectional link between NAFLD and the metabolic syndrome[25].

-Few studies have so far assessed the activity of LAL in patients with NAFLD and the possible role of LAL as one of the multiple hits in NAFLD pathogenesis is under debate[26].
+Few studies have so far assessed the activity of LAL in patients with NAFLD, and the possible role of LAL as one of the multiple hits in NAFLD pathogenesis is under debate[26].

-Our group[27] has recently demonstrated for the first time a reduced LAL activity in patients with NAFLD.
+Our group[27] has recently demonstrated for the first time reduced LAL activity in patients with NAFLD.
 LAL activity was significantly reduced in 240 patients with NAFLD compared to 100 heathy subjects (HS) [0.78 (0.61-1.01) nmol/spot per hour vs 1.15 (0.94-1.72) nmol/spot per hour, P < 0.001].
 An even more marked reduction was observed in patients with histologically diagnosed NASH [0.67 (0.51-0.77) nmol/spot per hour, P < 0.001 vs HS; P < 0.001, between the groups].
-In addition, patients with NAFLD who exhibited enzymatic activity below the median had higher serum total cholesterol (P < 0.05) and LDL cholesterol (P < 0.05), and higher levels of transaminases and gamma-GT (ALT, P < 0.001; AST, P < 0.01; GGT, P < 0.01).
+In addition, patients with NAFLD who exhibited enzymatic activity below the median had higher serum total cholesterol (P < 0.05) and LDL cholesterol (P < 0.05) and higher levels of transaminases and gamma-glutamyltransferase (alanine aminotransferase, P < 0.001; aspartate aminotransferase, P < 0.01; gamma-glutamyltransferase, P < 0.01).

-Therefore, based on our findings, for the first time, it was possible to hypothesize that the reduction of LAL activity, as well as a predisposing factor for the development of NAFLD, could be considered as a further pathophysiological mechanism for progression to NASH and eventually to cryptogenic cirrhosis.
+Therefore, based on our findings, for the first time it was possible to hypothesize that the reduction of LAL activity, as well as a predisposing factor for the development of NAFLD, could be considered as a further pathophysiological mechanism for progression to NASH and eventually to cryptogenic cirrhosis.
 Moreover, based on the above observations[28], we could also hypothesize that LAL activity can constitute a possible tool for the identification of the subjects with more advanced forms of NAFLD and possibly for the monitoring of the response to therapy.

-Shortly thereafter[29], for the first time, a significant reduction in LAL activity in a series of paediatric cases was also observed.
+Shortly thereafter[29], for the first time, a significant reduction in LAL activity in a series of pediatric cases was also observed.
 In this study, children with significant fibrosis (stage 2-3, n = 64) had a significantly lower LAL activity compared to those with mild fibrosis (stage 0-1, n = 104), suggesting a potential role of reduced LAL activity in the pathogenesis of NAFLD-induced fibrosis.

 In a further study[30], we found that NAFLD patients disclosed a relatively high prevalence of spleen enlargement and splenomegaly, which were significantly associated with a reduced LAL activity, suggesting that LAL may contribute to spleen enlargement in this setting.
-Although the degree of LAL activity reduction was less pronounced compared to genetic forms of LAL deficiency, which develop a severe fat accumulation in the spleen, a similar mechanism may be hypothesized.
+Although the degree of LAL activity reduction was less pronounced compared to genetic forms of LAL deficiency, which develop severe fat accumulation in the spleen, a similar mechanism may be hypothesized.

-More recently, Tovoli et al[31] performed a study of LAL activity in 81 patients with a diagnosis of NAFLD, and 78 matched controls with HCV-related liver disease.
-LAL activity was significantly reduced in NAFLD, compared to that in HCV patients, suggesting that NAFLD is characterized by a specific deficit in LAL activity.
+More recently, Tovoli et al[31] performed a study of LAL activity in 81 patients with a diagnosis of NAFLD and 78 matched controls with HCV-related liver disease.
+LAL activity was significantly reduced in NAFLD compared to that in HCV patients, suggesting that NAFLD is characterized by a specific deficit in LAL activity.